SPEAK WITH AN EXPERT

 RansomHub later listed on its leak site, claiming to be in the possession of the 4TB of stolen.

 RansomHub is known to target multiple critical sectors including manufacturing, healthcare, and financial services, with a particular focus on organizations in the United States and Europe.
-On 01 April 2025, DragonForce claim that some affiliates have already joined other groups signally a possible instability within the group (possibly through new hiring within Qilin that resulted in a surge in Qilin’s DLS announcing new victim names in recent weeks).
+On 01 April 2025, DragonForce claimed that some affiliates had already joined other groups, signaling a possible instability within the group (possibly through new hiring within Qilin that resulted in a surge in Qilin’s DLS announcing new victim names in recent weeks).

 Forum post announces that RansomHub will move to DragonForce’s infrastructure, with links to their blog and client.
 Despite recent signs of groups shutting down, this partnership signals a new chapter for both ransomware operations.

-DragonForce’s most recent and high impactful attack was reported to hit Mark and Spencer that results in a lose more than 700 million pounds ($930m) in its market value.
-Mandiant and a public reporting has suggested that threat actors used tactics consistent with Scattered Spider to target a UK retail organization and deploy DragonForce ransomware.
+DragonForce’s most recent and high impactful attack was reported to hit Mark and Spencer, resulting in a loss of more than 700 million pounds ($930m) in its market value.
+Mandiant and a public report have suggested that the threat actors used tactics consistent with Scattered Spider to target a UK retail organization and deploy DragonForce ransomware.
 Subsequent reporting by BBC News indicates that actors associated with DragonForce claimed responsibility for attempted attacks at multiple UK retailers.
-Below is the timeline of the group’s coordinated attack against UK organizations.
+Learn more about these coordinated attacks on UK retailers.

 Code Similarity Between RansomHub and Knight Ransomware

-Below 2 images show some level of code sharing between these two ransomware stains.
-Samples considered for quick review are
+The below two images show some level of code sharing between these two ransomware stains.
+Samples considered for quick review are:

 • RansomHub – EEC3A55B1599EEE16A47954E1BB230EC99DB5F96